Globally Harmonized System (GHS)

 - Transport Information

 - Other Information

-To be compliant, an SDS needs all 16 sections; however, OSHA will not be enforcing sections 12-15, which fall outside their jurisdiction.
+To be compliant, a safety data sheet (SDS) needs all 16 sections; however, OSHA will not be enforcing sections 12 to 15, which fall outside the agency’s jurisdiction.

-Employers must train workers on the new label elements and SDS format by December 1, 2013.
-Chemical manufacturers, importers, distributors, and employers must comply with all modified provisions of the final rule by June 1, 2015.
-However, distributors may ship products labeled by manufacturers under the old system until December 1, 2015.
+Employers were required to train their workers on the new shipped container label elements and safety data sheet (SDS) format by Dec.
+1, 2013.
+Chemical manufacturers, importers, distributors, and employers were required to comply with all modified provisions of the final rule by June 1, 2015.
+However, distributors may ship products labeled by manufacturers under the old HCS until Dec.
+1, 2015.
 By June 1, 2016, employers must update alternative workplace labeling and hazard communication programs as necessary, and provide additional worker training for new identified physical and health hazards.

-The table below summarizes the phase-in dates required under the revised Hazard Communication Standard (HCS):
+The table below summarizes the phase-in dates required under HazCom 2012: